lalawue/m_foundation/README.md

 # About

-m_foundation was a cross platform library.
+m_foundation was a cross platform library, require C99.